JohnEarnest/Mako/demos/Loko/readme.md

 - `make` takes a name and a value, and gives the specified name the specified value in the global scope, or if the name is already defined in the most recent definition's scope.
 - `local` takes a name and a value and gives the specified name the specified value in a local scope- that is, within the current function declaration.
 - `bind` takes two lists.
 The first should be a list of names, while the second is an executable list. `bind` attaches the first list as an arglist for the second.
 This is roughly equivalent to a Lisp `lambda`.
+- `args` takes a list and returns the arglist associated with it or an empty list.
+Essentially the other half of `bind`.
 - `thing` takes a name, and yields the value associated with that name.
 This works like `:` on a variable name, but can be chained to follow arbitrary degrees of indirect reference.
 - `words` prints out a list of all globally-defined names.
 - `trace` prints out a stack trace of the currently executing program, including all locally bound arguments and values.